Skyrocketing gas prices drive public transit demand

 Cities like New York and Chicago, which rely on public transit heavily, are seeing some of the biggest increases in ridership.
 Los Angeles, where gas prices are some of the highest in the nation, has seen the ridership on its Metro transit system rise 13% so far this year.

 There are still open seats to be had on most lines, though.
-The boom in remote working and recent highly publicized incidents of violence on transit have put downward pressure on ridership.
+The boom in remote working and recent highly publicized incidents of violence in transit have put downward pressure on ridership.

 Along with the price of gas, the price to fill up a grocery cart is on the rise.
 Inflation hasn’t been this high since the 1980s, resulting in the average family now laying out $411/month on groceries.